Summary: In this blog, we’ll see the methods to fix windows update error 0x8024002e which may occur when you “check for Windows updates”.

 Try the methods mentioned here one after the other until the Windows update error 0x8024002e is resolved.
 These methods can help you to troubleshoot the Windows Update Error 0x8024002e :

 Method 1: Run Windows troubleshooter for Windows updates

 You can use Windows built-in troubleshooter to fix the issues related to Windows updates.
 To do this, follow the steps given below:

-Step 1: Type settings on Windows search text box at the bottom left corner of the screen
+Step 1: Type settings on the Windows search text box at the bottom left corner of the screen

-Step 2: Click Settings app that populates
+Step 2: Click the Settings app that populates

 Step 3: Click Update & Security on the Windows Settings page that opens

 Step 4: Select Troubleshoot and click Windows Update